 Unlike the SARS COV2 virus that we have been battling in the human world, RHDV-2 is extremely resilient in the environment, and pet rabbits can be infected from environmental contact with contaminated areas.
 It can also be spread by people handling live or dead wild rabbits and then contacting their own rabbits.
 Biting insects can also transmit the virus.

-Until the vaccines are available, please do not let your pet rabbits outside where they could come in to contact wild rabbits or areas where they have been.
+Until the vaccines are available, please do not let your pet rabbits outside where they could come in to contact with wild rabbits or areas where they have been.
 Avoid all dead wild rabbits and report them to local animal health officials (see below).
 Do not allow or encourage wild rabbits in your home or yard.
 If you own rabbits, and interact with other people’s rabbits, try to change your clothes and shoes before entering your home or contacting your own pets.
 Use caution and consider avoiding congregations of rabbits such as rabbit shows and fairs if you have rabbits at home.

 If you find dead wild rabbits, please contact South Carolina Department of Natural Resources.
 A link to the phone numbers for their regional offices can be found here: